elchs/LetoDBf/Readme.txt

  Hopefully you did not set the second param of DbUseArea( , cDriver, ... ) or used the "VIA" option of the "USE command".
 In that case remove them all.

- Most easy is to build your app for LetoDBf by using "letodb.hbc" for hbmk2, aka:
+ Most easy and highly recommended is to build your app for LetoDBf by using "letodb.hbc" for hbmk2.
+ You can include it into your project HBP by adding it in an extra line, or use it at command line:

       hbmk2 yourapp[.prg|.hbp] letodb.hbc
- This will automatically #include "rddleto.ch" and #include "leto_std.ch" into your project, link the library, activates MultiThread.
- If not using this "letodb.ch" you have at least to manually: #include "leto_std.ch" to get some things correct working.

- To be able to connect to the server you need to request for the LetoDBf RDD driver.
+ It automates for you the following steps:
- Herefore you add at very start of the file outside the main() procedure:
+ a) request for the LetoDBf RDD driver, else manually must be set outside the main() procedure:
       REQUEST LETO
- This will set the default RDD driver to "LETO" after connecting similar done with: RddSetDefault( "LETO" ).
+ b) includes the header file: "rddleto.ch", else it must be done manually in every of your PRG:
+      #include "rddleto.ch"
+ c) set the switch "-mt" to link your application with LetoDBf client library with multi-thread support.
- Further an additive idletask is activated, if your application is build with hbmk2 switch '-mt' for MultiThread support. ( done by using letodb.hbc )
+    Further an internal, additive idletask is activated, if your application is build with '-mt'.

  Then there are two ways to open a DBF table at the server, THE **very recommended** because portable way is using leto_Connect().